ACT COVID-19 Disability Strategy

 The Minister for Disability, Ms Suzanne Orr, launched the Strategy on Monday 18 May 2020, saying “The introduction of this Strategy will ensure that people with disability and the disability sector are provided with timely, sensitive, informed and appropriate support during this time of uncertainty.”

-The ACT COVID-19 Disability Strategy is available on the Community Services Directorate’s website.
+The ACT COVID-19 Disability Strategy and the Action Plan are available on the Community Services Directorate’s website.